meteor/meteor/content/accounts.md

 <h3 id="case-sensitivity">Case sensitivity</h3>

 Before Meteor 1.2, all email addresses and usernames in the database were considered to be case-sensitive.
 This meant that if you registered an account as `AdaLovelace@example.com`, and then tried to log in with `adalovelace@example.com`, you'd see an error indicating that no user with that email exists.
 Of course, this can be quite confusing, so we decided to improve things in Meteor 1.2.
 But the situation was not as simple as it seemed; since MongoDB doesn't have a concept of case-insensitive indexes, it was impossible to guarantee unique emails at the database level.
-For this reason, we have added a bunch of new APIs for querying and updating users which manage the case-sensitivity problem at the application level.
+For this reason, we have some special APIs for querying and updating users which manage the case-sensitivity problem at the application level.

 <h4 id="case-sensitivity-in-my-app">What does this mean for my app?</h4>